antonetteortiz/airistasdlc/README.md

 # 1. Requirement Gathering and Analysis

     -	During this phase development team will meet with technical service team to discuss relevant information and requirements regarding application enhancements and request made by customer.

     -	Once requirements are gather and clearly understood, development team will begin to map out data requirements, external interface requirements and test cases.
 Tickets will be assigned on Jira for development and QA testing.
 (See documentation for ticket requirements).

 # 2. Creating Sprint
     - Requirements are broken in to sub-task and tickets are assigned.
+    - Implementation/Coding starts once developers are assigned tickets.
+Software request and enhancements are translated into source code.